Delegation and baking FAQ#

 How much can I expect to earn as a delegator?

-This depends on how much you delegate, the baker pool you select and how reliable this baker is.
-It also depends on how much stake the baker has.
-It is important to use CCDScan to research bakers before delegating stake.
+This depends on how much you delegate, the staking pool you select, the delegation commissions set by the pool owner, and how reliable this validator is.
+It also depends on how much stake the validator has.
+It is important to use CCDScan to research validators before delegating stake.

-To cover the costs of running the baker node 10% of the delegators’ share of the pool rewards are awarded to the pool owner.
-For example, suppose that a pool has 1,000,000 CCD staked and out of that you have delegated 10,000 CCD to the pool (1%).
+For example, suppose that you have a delegation to a pool where, to cover the costs of running the validator node, the pool owner has set that 10% of the delegators’ share of the pool rewards are awarded to the pool owner.
+Then suppose that a pool has 1,000,000 CCD staked and out of that you have delegated 10,000 CCD to the pool (1%).
 Suppose that in a 24 hour period this pool earns 500 CCD.
 Your delegation’s share of the rewards is 1% equal to 5 CCD.
 Of this amount 10% (0.5 CCD) is awarded to the pool owner and you receive the remaining 4.5 CCD.

-If I delegate stake to a baker pool or passive delegation, can I use it for transactions?
+If I delegate stake to a staking pool or passive delegation, can I use it for transactions?

 No, any stake that you delegate is not part of the disposable balance; it is locked and cannot be used for transactions or to pay transaction fees.